 Get full access to Outside Learn, our online education hub featuring in-depth fitness, nutrition, and adventure courses and more than 2,000 instructional videos when you sign up for Outside+ Sign up for Outside+ today.

-Share the wild coast with shorebirds and marine life on this 49-mile loop.
+Don’t feel like you’ve squeezed every last drop out of summer yet?
+There’s still plenty to go around in the 10,000 Islands, a maze of mangrove keys and islets off the shores of Everglades National Park.
+Share the wild coast with shorebirds and marine life on this 49-mile 10,000 Islands Loop, which shows off some of the best of it.
 Park at the Gulf Coast Visitor Center, pick up permits, and file a trip plan (you should have intermediate paddling and navigation skills).
-Launch from the boat ramp (1) and head southeast along the shore on a three-mile paddle to the town of Chokoloskee.
-Continue southeast 3.5 miles to Wilderness Waterway marker 127 (2), then turn Gulf-ward to pick your way through the mangrove maze of Rabbit Key Pass.
-Go past the white-sand paradise of Turtle Key (3) before the 2.3-mile crossing to Rabbit Key (4).
-Lunch on shell-covered shores before heading southeast for the 3.7-mile crossing to Pavilion Key’s long, sweeping beach (5).
+Launch from the boat ramp and head southeast along the shore on a three-mile paddle to the town of Chokoloskee.
+Continue southeast 3.5 miles to Wilderness Waterway marker 127, then turn Gulf-ward to pick your way through the mangrove maze of Rabbit Key Pass.
+Go past the white-sand paradise of Turtle Key before the 2.3-mile crossing to Rabbit Key.
+Lunch on shell-covered shores before heading southeast for the 3.7-mile crossing to Pavilion Key’s long, sweeping beach.

 Make camp on the island’s northeastern side.
-The next day, head southeast between two mangrove-covered islands, then it’s an 8.2-mile open ocean crossing to Mormon Key (6).
-Follow the shoreline to the mouth of the Chatham River (7), then snake up sandbar-lined waterways to the upland campsite at Watson Place (8).
+The next day, head southeast between two mangrove-covered islands, then it’s an 8.2-mile open ocean crossing to Mormon Key.
+Follow the shoreline to the mouth of the Chatham River, then snake up sandbar-lined waterways to the upland campsite at Watson Place.
 (Tip: Gather wood for a fire to ward off bugs.)
-Continue .6 mile up the river on day three and veer left at the major fork (9).
-Continue until the water opens into Last Huston Bay and the Wilderness Waterway (10).
-Paddle northwest, reaching Sunday Bay in 3.2 miles, then turn north to the Sunday Bay Chickee (11), an elevated tent platform (with outhouse!).
-On the final day, head east-northeast to the Wilderness Waterway marker 125 (12).
-Paddle across Cross Bay, Shoal Mud Bay, and Hurdles Creek, then head west to the Turner River (13) and Chokoloskee.
-Take the canal (14) for a lazy two-mile cruise toward Everglades City, then turn under the causeway bridge (15) to reach the ranger station.
+Continue .6 mile up the river on day three and veer left at the major fork.
+Continue until the water opens into Last Huston Bay and the Wilderness Waterway.
+Paddle northwest, reaching Sunday Bay in 3.2 miles, then turn north and then west to navigate to the Crooked Creek Chickee, an elevated tent platform (with outhouse!).
+On the final day, head west and curve north through the Wilderness Waterway across Cross Bay, Mud Bay, and Hurdles Creek, then head west to the Turner River and Chokoloskee.
+Take the canal for a lazy two-mile cruise toward Everglades City, then turn under the causeway bridge to reach the ranger station.

 Driving From Naples, take US 41 32 miles south.
 Turn right on Collier Ave. and go four miles to a left on Copeland Ave.
 After .6 mile, turn right at Oyster Bar Lane to reach the Gulf Coast Visitor Center.

-Water Pack one gallon per person per day.
+Water There’s no place to fill up in these islands; pack one gallon per person per day.

 Key Skill: Channel Crossing